kawakin26/wagtail-shiki/README.md

 A pop-up menu will be displayed when both the start and end points of the selection are in the same preview box and you right-click inside that preview box.

 The menu does not appear if the selection includes the outside of the preview box, or if you right-click outside of the preview box which the range was selected.

+## Title Block style customization

+The title block stylesheet is separated from `wagtail-shiki.css` and placed under the `title-block` subdirectory.`title-block.css` is loaded by default.

+Example style sheets for customization are placed in the same directory. `title-block-default.css` has the same content as `title-block.css` in the initial.

+You can set the example stylesheet by renaming files to `title-block.css` or rewrite  the file name in the @import statement, top of  `wagtail_shiki/static/wagtail_shiki/css/wagtail-shiki.css` file.

+Of course, you can also set your own style sheet.

 ## Themes Gallery